tkzic/WebAudio/README.md

 Features:

-Load and Save patches to local web storage copy and paste to clipboard using window.prompt box (just use cmd-c or cmd-v)
+Load and Save patches to local web storage copy/paste patches to/from clipboard using window.prompt box (just use cmd-c or cmd-v) Control all module parameters via OSC using ruby server script (Max test patch included)

 You can try the latest version at http://zerokidz.com/wap (for best results use Chrome browser)